vaaishnavi/vaaishnavi/README.md

 ---

 ### 🔮 What Am I Doing Currently?
-🛠 Building Sonder.ai – an AI-native platform to help provide an alternate to therapy  <br>
 ✨ Working on a Stealth Startup with friends  <br>
 🧠 Incoming Summer Technical Product Manager @ Accenture